stock-linux/workflow/README.md

 ## Versionning

-For the versionning, we where based on [Semantic Versionning](https://semver.org/).
+For the versionning, we are currently based on [Semantic Versionning](https://semver.org/).

 ### MAJOR

-This number is not changed.
+This number is not changed manually.

 ### MINOR

-This number is updated at each merge of a new feature into `main`.
+This number is updated on each merge of a new feature into `main`.

 ### PATCH

-This number is updated at each merge of a hotfix into `main`.
+This number is updated on each merge of a hotfix into `main`.

 # Templates